gtri/rapid-modeling-tools/ingrid/README.md

 > --updated, -u

-The `updated` flag is used to provide the relative or absolute path to the Change Files.
-If the path has spaces, then it should be placed in quotes.
+The `updated` flag is used to provide the relative or absolute path to the updated Excel files used in the comparison.
+This can be provided as a path to a single Excel file or as a path to a directory of Excel files.
+If multiple files are provided they are each compared against the baseline file.

 This flag should only be used with the `compare` command.

-- TODO: What does this mean?
-  - TODO --- Ingrid handles more than one compare by computing the differences of each update file relative to the original file.
-Ingrid does not check for difference between any two files given in the update list since user intention may not be confidently interpreted.

-- TODO: what are "change files"?
-Are these excel files?

 ##### Output

 > --output, -o

 The `output` flag is used to provide the directory path for the JSON output file(s).
-If the path has spaces, then it should be placed in quotes.

 This flag can be used with both the `create` and the `compare` commands.

 This is an optional flag.
 The default behavior will place the JSON in the input location.

 ### Generating Documentation

 * To generate the Documentation that lives in the `./doc` directory you will need to run two commands.
-    * First make sure you have a `doc/` directory at the same level as the `anaconda-project.yml` file.
+    * First make sure you have a `doc/` directory at the same level as the `anaconda-project.yml` file
     * `anaconda-project run build-sphinx`
     * `anaconda-project run make-html`
-    * Documentation should be in `./doc/_build/html` and open `index.html` using your browser.
+    * Documentation should be in `./doc/_build/html`
+    * Open `index.html` using your browser

 ### Testing